lyz-code/blue-book/docs/dancing/shuffle_basics.md

 ## Quick tempo Running man

 As the tempo speeds up, even if it seems there is no time to stop in the *1-and* or *2-and* they do manage to do so.
-I still need to figure how.
+To reach there, I'd put a song a little bit quicker than you are comfortable and:

+* Get familiarity with the movement of the foot in the ground: Start with your basic running man stance left foot in front.
+When the *1* comes, try to reach the *1-and* focusing to lift your right knee and stomp in the *2*.
+    Rest a pair of beats and then try the other foot.
+Keep on doing it till you are comfortable doing this movement.
+* Then try to do 2 complete running mans.
+* Then dance :).

 ## Kicking-Running man